KRohrmeier/TheArtOfWords/README.md

 * Database
   * MySQL
   * Store users and roles
-  * Store all data for the words art
+  * Store all data for the word art
 * ORM Framework
   * *TBD*
 * Dependency Management